mrklees/cy-automation-library/README.md

 ## Dependencies

 Two important dependencies are [Selenium](http://selenium-python.readthedocs.io/) and [selenium-requests](https://github.com/cryzed/Selenium-Requests) which are available via pip.
-Make sure to follow the Selenium install instructions carefully, particularly in making sure that you have the appropriate driver for the browser you would like to use.
-The current scripts expect you to use Firefox, which uses the [gecko driver](https://github.com/mozilla/geckodriver/releases).
-Besides that, all other packages used are a part of the python core.
+The implementation of selenium in this repository expects you to use the Firefox browser with

-You can view all dependencies
+[gecko driver](https://github.com/mozilla/geckodriver/releases).
+This driver is provided here at `./geckodriver/geckodriver.exe`.
+If you don't trust this executable, you can replace it with the version provided [here](https://github.com/mozilla/geckodriver/releases).

 ## Contribute